 Special Purpose Acquisition Companies, or SPACs, are increasingly popular alternative to a traditional IPO.
 With US SPAC transactions up for China companies, and dollar values up too, the stakes are rising to ensure US investors TRUST China SPACs.
-In this interview, I-OnAsia Director Ms. Lingbo Jiang takes stock of events and offers thoughts on the best approach to build trust by taking action: using I-OnAsia in the due diligence process.
+In this interview of a member of staff, I-OnAsia takes stock of events and offers thoughts on the best approach to build trust by taking action: using I-OnAsia in the due diligence process.

 What do we need to know about US SPACs and Chinese companies?

 A SPAC is known on Wall Street as a “blank check company”.
 SPACs are popular alternatives to traditional IPOs, but we all know there are dangers with blank checks!